WELCOME to my living room. Thank you for stopping by.

 My name is Myrtle Brooks.
-I am the gal who, watching The Wizard of Oz on television as a child, always called the Emerald City home.
+I am the New York City-born gal who, watching The Wizard of Oz on television as a child, always called the Emerald City home.

-This is my second published work, my first being The Geyser Girl of Yellowstone Park, a novel on man's edification through nature's examples.
+This is my third work published by Black Rose Writing; my first being The Geyser Girl of Yellowstone Park, a novel on man's edification through nature's examples.
 For further information, please see the page entitled: "The Geyser Girl of Yellowstone Park."

-Manhattan born, spending my first two (as in formative) years in Jackson Heights, Queens, before moving upstate, I returned to my roots in 1991.
+Manhattan born, spending my first two in Jackson Heights, Queens, before moving upstate, I returned to my roots in 1991.
 November 15, 2017 marked the twentieth anniversary in our current Brooklyn railroad apartment beneath the J train.
-Many of the stories in Songs to New York are based on real-life experiences which I expanded into the realm of the miraculous (or did I?).

 Love and peace.

 "A beautifully written account of life, friendships, loves and tragedies against a vision of comfort and wisdom." - Gerry Sammon, Author, Wolf Boy.

 "Heartfelt, enchanting and more...
 The timelessness of Wyoming's Tetons is superbly woven into this epic family drama." -Connie Chappell, Author, Lily White Lie.